College and Career Coach

 Greater Phoenix Chamber

 The Greater Phoenix Chamber (Chamber) is the leading business organization for the Greater Phoenix region.
-We catalyze regional prosperity with forward thinking public policy, intentional economic growth and diverse, prepared talent.
-We accomplish this by building a policy environment where businesses thrive, serving as a resource and voice for AZ economic data and policy, and developing and attracting a skilled, talented, diverse workforce to meet demands of growth industries.
+We catalyze regional prosperity with forward-thinking public policy, intentional economic growth, and diverse, prepared talent.
+We accomplish this by building a policy environment where businesses thrive, serving as a resource and voice for AZ economic data and policy, and developing and attracting a skilled, talented, diverse workforce to meet the demands of growth industries.

 Who are we looking for today?

 We are interested in hiring people who have a passion for Phoenix and a desire to make the Greater Phoenix region a great place to live, work, and play.
 Ideal candidates will also have a passion for education and working with businesses to define and integrate viable career pathways into Arizona's education system.

 The Foundation is looking for a College and Career Coach (Coach) to serve in a participating ElevateEdAZ high school and represent the program within the school and school community.
 The Coach will collaborate with the ElevateEdAZ team of other school Coaches, a District Director (their direct report), and a Business Partnership Coordinator, along with school administrators in their assigned high school to achieve the objectives of ElevateEdAZ.

 ElevateEdAZ's Coach will become an integral member of the school community while reporting to Foundation staff.
 The Coach works in collaboration with school educators and administrators to coordinate a variety of career development opportunities for students and educators from broad awareness to job shadows and internships.
 Primary responsibilities are:

 - Increase the number of students enrolled in and completing CTE pathways aligned to priority industry sectors defined by ElevateEdAZ.